 $outbound) for pipelines invoking a service, and in the inbound context variable (

 $inbound) for a pipeline response.
 Additionally, there is a JMS type (byte or text) that can be configured when the service is defined.
 Encoding is explicitly configured in the service definition for all outbound messages.

 For more information about Work Managers, see "Using Work Managers to Optimize Scheduled Work" in Administering Server Environments for Oracle WebLogic Server.
 For more information about Work Managers in Service Bus, see Using Work Managers with Service Bus.

-Service Bus uses Oracle Platform Security Services (OPSS) and Oracle Web Services Manager (OWSM) as the building blocks for higher-level security services including authentication, identity assertion, authorization, role mapping, auditing, and credential mapping.
-In order to configure Service Bus access security, you must first configure Oracle WebLogic Server security.
+Service Bus uses Oracle Platform Security Services (OPSS) and Oracle Web Services Manager (OWSM) as the building blocks for higher-level security services.
+These services include authentication, identity assertion, authorization, role mapping, auditing, and credential mapping.
+To configure Service Bus access security, you must first configure Oracle WebLogic Server security.
 Service Bus uses OWSM to provide a policy framework to manage and secure web services consistently across your organization.